AutoAI: Synchronize ModelOps and DevOps to drive digital transformation

 - Data science and DevOps/app teams collaborate more: In 33 percent of enterprises, the data science/data analytics team is the primary DevOps stakeholder.

-Based on my recent experience, I am noticing that more application developers are becoming interested in data science and AI, and many have already learned the fundamentals of data science.
+An increasing number of application developers are becoming interested in data science and AI, and many have already learned the fundamentals of data science.
 Business executives are keen on embedding prediction into business, optimizing operations and using automation to augment human capital while enabling their employees to do more with less.
 However, deploying models into operational systems is a well-known barrier to success.
 One investment area of interest for tackling operations is to align the cadences of getting a model in production (ModelOps) and an app in production (DevOps).

 Intelligent automation can play a pivotal role in aligning model and app cadences.
 Since we established that AutoAI helps beginners and expert data scientists streamline model development, I’d like to discuss how AutoAI increases yields for model and app investments and orchestrates ModelOps with DevOps.